 Rescue in Peru of Cecilio López

-*Images from El País and Desnivel.com
+*Images courtesy of El País and Desnivel.com